wavefrontHQ/docs/pages/doc/ts_max.md

 ```

 When used as a comparison function, returns the higher of the two values in `expression1` and `expression2`.
 When used as an aggregation function, returns the highest value of all series.
-If there are gaps of data in `expression`, they will first be filled in with interpolation.
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.
 Use `rawmax` to return the highest value of all series without interpolation.

 ## Parameters